anand0xff/practise/README.md

   - D merges, resolving any conflicts by accepting A's versions

 ## step 4:
-  - D makes a pull request for A to merge ddev with dev
+**Propagate changes of stable development branch to the master**
-  - A merges, (communicating to D with issue on conflicts?)
+  - A makes a pull request for D to merge dev with master
-  - After finishing the merge eventually, A merges dev with master.
+  - They resolve problems using issues?